-Mango Shrikhand is an Indian sweet treat made with fresh mango pulp, thick yogurt, flavored with aromatics like saffron, cardamom, and pistachio.
-Mango Shrikhand or the mango yogurt is a popular Maharashtrian delight, served with the main meal during the summers.
+Mango Shrikhand is an Indian sweet treat made with fresh mango pulp, thick yoghurt, flavoured with aromatics like saffron, cardamom, and pistachio.
+Mango Shrikhand or the mango yoghurt is a popular Maharashtrian delight, served with the main meal during the summers.
 The marriage of honeyed mango puree and the hung curd is in real sense match made in heaven and a pinch of saffron, cardamom strengthens the bond between the two.
 And you know why I love mango shrikhand so much because it is a no-cook recipe.
 It is one of the coolest mango recipes ever.
-All you need is ripe, sweet mangoes and thick yogurt to make perfect mango shrikhand at home.
+All you need is ripe, sweet mangoes and thick yoghurt to make perfect mango shrikhand at home.

 The sweet and thick pulp of the tropical beauty is pureed to smooth texture then blended with hung curd, which in the native dialect called as “Chakka”.
 The condensed, homemade yogurt is hung in the soft muslin cloth in the kitchen at a certain height to drain all the excess whey from the yogurt, what remains behind is the supple, cotton-like chunks of pure white yogurt.
 During the hours when yogurt is hung, it gradually transforms personality from humble slurry liquid to soft cheese, which melts in the mouth.

 In the region around my hometown, mango shrikhand is not so common summer afters and neither flavored yogurts were a regular in my mother’s pantry.
 So in short till very late in life, I never tasted anything like mango shrikhand.
 Then marriage made me travel to a new placement and this transformation of terrain opened the pandora box of unfamiliar food culture and recipe ideas in front of me.
 It took me a while to embrace the novel food fare but in a gingerly way, it all became part of my routine cooking repertoire.